howardsmithnz/sprint-2/agile.md

 Scrum Thoughts:

-  - Scrum (and Agile) generally seems to be much more suited to the real world than many other theories of organizing things
+  - Scrum (and Agile) generally seem to be much more suited to the real world than many other theories of organizing things (That's interesting!)
-  - Seems very practical and down-to-earth (for example the emphasis on responding quickly to changes and unforseen problems)
+  - Seems very practical and down-to-earth (for example the emphasis on responding quickly to changes and unforseen problems) (That's interesting!)
+  - There's a lot of new terminology to learn (That's confusing!)

 Pair Programming Thoughts: